gharmonjr/zsh-starterkit/README.md

 - `~/.zshenv` : Some shell environment variables are set here, but this file should generally be left alone unless you are familiar with zsh.
-- `~/.config/zsh/.zshrc` : This file runs on every start of zsh. zsh-starterkit gives you a great base configuration, but feel free to make changes here to suit your needs.
+- `$ZDOTDIR/.zshrc` : This file runs on every start of zsh. zsh-starterkit gives you a great base configuration, but feel free to make changes here to suit your needs.
-- `~/.config/zsh/.zsh-starterkit` : This is where this project will live.
+- `$ZSH_STARTERKIT` : This is where this project will live.

 #### Common questions

 _Q: How do I change my theme?_

-**A: Have a look in `~/.config/zsh/.zshrc`.
+**A: Have a look in `$ZDOTDIR/.zshrc`.
 There you will find the theme settings**

 _Q: How do I know what themes are available?_